jprivet-dev/css-framework-symfony/README.md

 ## Levels of use

-We will simulate two levels of use of the framework:
+We will simulate two levels of use of the CSS framework:

 - Level 1 - easy:
     - No imposed graphic identity.